min2ha/ukwa-site/content/target/37889/index.en.md

   "subject": "EU Referendum"
 }

-# Christian Institute: Comment: The EU referendum on 23 June

 Encourages Christians to vote in the EU Referendum on June 23rd.
 Also urges them not to lose sight of the many other proposals put forward by government which could  have a lasting adverse effect on Christian freedoms